kitconcept/plone.restapi-react-tutorial/README.md

   $ yarn install create-react-app -g

-We install create-react-app globally (by using the '-g' paramater of 'npm install') to make the 'create-react-app' command available on our command line.
+Install create-react-app globally (by using the '-g' paramater) to make the 'create-react-app' command available on our command line.
-We create a new React application with the name 'plone.restapi-react-tutorial':
+Create a new React application with the name 'plone.restapi-react-tutorial':

   $ create-react-app plone.restapi-react-tutorial

-This will create a new folder with the name of the app that we cd into:

-  $ cd plone.restapi-react-tutorial/

-Then we can build the React application by running:

-  $ yarn install
+Now open the 'plone.restapi-react-tutorial' folder in your prefered editor and check the files that have been created.
+We will just briefly go through

+The index.html file in the public folder is just a static HTML file that contains a single element with the id 'root':

+<div id="root"></div>

+Webpack will inject the necessary JavaScript into that HTML when it is served or build.
+The main JavaScript file is 'index.js' in the '/src' folder with the following contents:

+  import React from 'react';
+  import ReactDOM from 'react-dom';
+  import App from './App';
+  import './index.css';

+  ReactDOM.render(
+    <App />,
+    document.getElementById('root')
+  );

-The install command build the basic scaffolding for your react app.
+The install command builds the basic scaffolding for your react app.
 We won't go too much into detail and just briefly cover the main App.js file that you find in your src folder:

   import React, { Component } from 'react';
   import logo from './logo.svg';